Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 Yields (recent) claim verification requests for a receiver.

-- Input: the address for which claims requests are tracked.
+- Input: the (Ethereum-style) address for which claims requests are tracked.
 - Input: a [Timestamp](#timestamp) (`since`)
-- Returns: the list of timestamped and signed [SubmittedClaim](#submittedclaim)s recorded since the given timestamp.
+- Returns: the list of most recent timestamped and signed [SubmittedClaim](#submittedclaim)s recorded since the given timestamp (limited at 64 entries).

 Will fail if: